Portfolio Review Automation: SEBI PM Compliance + AML/CFT + DPDP Matrix

 Anvar P.V. v.
 P.K.
 Basheer

-65B certificate is mandatory unless the original device/primary electronic record is produced.
-Clarifies exceptions for when the device is not under the party's control, and allows timing flexibility for certification.
+(2020) 7 SCC 1 • Supreme Court of India (2020)65B certificate is mandatory unless the original device/primary electronic record is produced.
+Clarifies exceptions for when the device is not under the party's control.

 Application: Common Wealth Advisors Workflow